-SafePani represents a change in public policy and national planning in Bangladesh.
-For the first time, safe drinking water services will be guaranteed in public schools and community clinics with a sustainable funding model to ensure accountable service delivery to 2030.
+SafePani represents a change in National WASH Policy and national planning in Bangladesh.
+For the first time, safe drinking water services will be ensured in public schools and community clinics with a sustainable funding model to ensure accountable service delivery to 2030.
 The government has agreed long-term action with public funding to recognise gaps in current policy delivery.
 There are opportunities to progressively scale up SafePani nationally to achieve SDG 6.1, achieving significant education, health, development, and economic benefits for tens of millions of children and vulnerable people in rural areas.

 Figure 1: Map of Khulna district showing the state of drinking water infrastructure across 1433 primary and secondary schools and 263 healthcare facilities (Total 1696) as of February 2024.
-Through a results-based contract (2024 - 2030), SafePani will provide professional drinking water services in 1160 of these institutions (excluding 536 institutions without water supply infrastructure) benefitting 230,000 students in 1084 schools and an average of 2400 monthly outpatients in 76 healthcare facilities.
+Through a results-based contract (2025 - 2030), SafePani will provide professional drinking water services in 1,174 of these institutions benefitting 215,000 students and an average of 2400 monthly outpatients.
+Institutions currently without working water supply infrastructure will be progressively included.

-In 2024, the Planning Commission in collaboration with the Local Government Division of the Government of Bangladesh confirmed national budget commitments from 2024 to 2030 to co-fund a results-based contract for safe drinking water services for public schools and community clinics in Khulna District in the coastal zone.
+In 2024, the Planning Commission in collaboration with the Local Government Division of the Government of Bangladesh confirmed national budget commitments from 2025 to 2030 to co-fund a results-based contract for safe drinking water services for public schools and community clinics in Khulna District in the coastal zone.

-At a cost of less than USD 1 per person per year, this will benefit around 230,000 pupils and 2,400 daily outpatients in Khulna District (excluding Khulna City Corporation).
+At a cost of less than USD 1 per person per year, this will benefit around 215,000 pupils and 2,400 daily outpatients in Khulna District (excluding Khulna City Corporation).

-The SafePani model is based on a professional service delivery model guaranteeing water safety actions and reliability metrics, which may be of value for other governments and development agencies attempting to both fund and verify delivery of safer drinking water services to rural facilities (Hope et al., 2021).
+The SafePani model is based on a professional service delivery model ensuring water safety actions and reliability metrics, which may be of value for other governments and development agencies attempting to both fund and verify delivery of safer drinking water services to rural facilities (Hope et al., 2021).